lafisrap/personal-rag-server/scripts/rag-cli/README.md

 -   **Knowledge Base Management**: Upload, update, delete, and get statistics about your knowledge base
 -   **Search and Query**: Perform searches and queries against your vector database
+-   **Assistant Management**: Create, manage, and interact with Pinecone Assistants for philosophical RAG
 -   **Diagnostics and Reporting**: Run diagnostics, check documents, and generate reports

 ## Installation